andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 The implementation of the functionality is realized by using two different classes:
 `eu.gricom.interpreter.basic.statements.LabelStatement` for the JASIC programs, and `eu.gricom.interpreter.basic.statements.LineNumberStatement` for the BASIC program.
-These classes are used to identify the target for the jump, which is either a Label (see `LabelStatement`) or a line number.
+These classes are used to identify the target for the jump, which is either a Label (see `LabelStatement`), or a line number.

 When using labels, the actual label is identified by the parsing process and is added to the list of locations in the `LabelStatement` class.
-The class then has a second method to retrieve the location of the label in the program and the program pointer can be set to the location in the program.
+The class then has a second method to retrieve the location of the label in the program, and the program pointer can be set to the location in the program.
 While the label functionality is relatively simple, the `LineNumberStatement` needs some extra effort to implement the use of line numbers.
 The class uses two internal hashmaps to build the logical connection between the BASIC source code lines and the executeable statements, using the identified